 Study abroad: The learning outcomes depend on where and how the study abroad is pursued.
 The student has to coordinate the selection of classes with the supervisor of this module for recognition of assembled ECTC.
 On completion of their study abroad, students should be able to discuss with other experts in a cross cultural and academic surrounding.
 At the same time students should improve their language skills in an authentic surrounding.

-1Knowledge; 2Comprehension; 3Application; 4Analysis; 5Synthesis and judgement
+Knowledge; Comprehension; Application; Analysis; Synthesis and judgement

-Mandatory: Minimum of 90 ECTS and all modules of the first 2 semesters
+Mandatory: Minimum of 90 ECTS and all modules of the first 2 semesters abroad

 Internship: written report